sudomakeinstall/awesome-privacy/README.md

 Browsers generally have a few simple settings which can be updated to increase privacy.
 Specifically:

 - Enable any built-in add blockers.
-- Send a ``Do Not Track'' message with all requests.
+- Send a "Do Not Track" message with all requests.
 - Block third party cookies.

 ## Third Party Add Blockers